webpack/changelog-v5/README.md

 Supporting only modern browsers will generate shorter code using arrow functions and more spec-comform code using `const` declarations with TDZ for `export default`.

+## Improved `target` option

+In webpack 4 the `target` was a very rough choice between `"web"` and `"node"` (and a few others).
+Webpack 5 gives you more options here.

+The `target` option now influences more things about the generated code than before:

+* method of chunk loading
+* format of chunks
+* method of wasm loading
+* method of chunk and wasm loading in workers
+* global object used
+* if publicPath should be determined automatically
+* EcmaScript features/syntax used in the generated code
+* `externals` enabled by default
+* Behavior of some node.js compat layers (`global`, `__filename`, `__dirname`)
+* Resolving of modules (`browser` field, `exports` and `imports` conditions)
+* Some loaders might change behavior based on that

+For some of these things the choice between `"web"` and `"node"` is too rough and we need more information.
+Therefore we allow to specify the minimum version e. g. like `"node10.13"` and infer more properties about the target environment.

+It's now also allowed to combined multiple targets with an array and webpack will determine the minimum properties of all targets.
+Using an array is also useful when using targets that doesn't give full information like `"web"` or `"node"` (without version number).
+E. g. `["web", "es2020"]` combines these two partial targets.

+There is a target `"browserslist"` which will use browserslist data to determine properties of the environment.
+This target is also used by default when there is a browserslist config available in the project.
+When none such config is available, the `"web"` target will be used by default.

+Some combinations and features are not yet implemented and will result in errors.
+They are preparations for future features.
+Examples:

+* `["web", "node"]` will lead to an universal chunk loading method, which is not implemented yet
+* `["web", "node"]` + `output.module: true` will lead to a module chunk loading method, which is not implemented yet
+* `"web"` will lead to `http(s):` imports being treated as `module` externals, which are not implemented yet (Workaround: `externalsPresets: { web: false, webAsync: true }`, which will use `import()` instead).

 ## SplitChunks and Module Sizes

 Modules now express size in a better way than displaying a single number.
 Also, there are now different types of sizes.